abdullahab1968/abdullahab1968/README.md

 - 🌱 I’m currently learning  problem solving
-- 🤔 I’m looking for help with software monitor
+- 🤔 I’m looking for help from software monitor

 - 📫 How to reach me: Abdallahabukhdair@gmail.com